 At KHSC staff is empowered to improve the patient care experience through a focus on compassion and excellence.
-Payment for compensation related expenses accounted for approximately 71 per cent of the total operating expenditures in fiscal 2018.
-At approximately \$396 million, this expense included accommodating inflationary increases for salary and benefits costs for hospital employees and medical residents, and additional staffing resources required to offset higher than budgeted levels of patient care activity throughout the year.
+Payment for compensation related expenses accounted for approximately 70 per cent of the total operating expenditures in fiscal 2019.
+At approximately \$409 million, this expense included accommodating inflationary increases for salary and benefits costs for hospital employees and medical residents, and additional staffing resources required to offset higher than budgeted levels of patient care activity throughout the year.

-Patient care supplies and services expense totaled approximately \$83 million for fiscal 2018.
+Patient care supplies and services expense totaled approximately \$94 million for fiscal 2019.
 This expense includes costs for medical and surgical supplies and drugs.
-Savings resulting from competitive procurement processes and ongoing continuous improvement initiatives assisted in offsetting inflationary cost increases and impacts of higher than planned patient care activity levels.

 General expenses included professional fees, office supplies, insurance premiums, rental costs of leased equipment and space, and facilities related operating costs.
-Also reported in this category are \$306 thousand of interest expense on long-term debt obligations, and \$475 thousand bad debts expense.
+Also reported in this category are \$290 thousand of interest expense on long-term debt obligations, and \$683 thousand bad debts expense.